 How to find your attribution reports

-Attribution reports help you understand different aspects of your conversions data.
-Attribution reports are only available for Search Network ads.
+Attribution reports help you to understand different aspects of your conversions data.

 To find attribution reports: